0xSero/partisia-docs/docs/node-operations/reader-node-on-vps.md

 As we are creating a reader node we will not be producing blocks.
 Your first response needs to be a `no` when creating the config, otherwise the node will attempt to (unsuccessfully) produce blocks.

+The config should look like the example below.

+??? example "Example: Basic reader config"

+    ```
+    {
+        "networkKey": "YOUR NETWORK KEY"
+    }
+    ```

 ### Starting the node

 You can now start the node: